radixdlt/babylon-ledger-app/doc/install-on-macos.md

 ## Step-by-step

-Clone repo and cd into app-builder directory
+Clone the repo and cd into app-builder directory

 ```
 cd ./babylon-ledger-app/app-builder